Article first published in December 2012, updated April 2019

 Here’s a quick overview on using Google Fonts:

 Using Google Web Fonts, use the search filters to find the font you need, using either the name of the font or the characteristics.

 Once you have found your font, click on the quick use button.
 The service will package the font into a stylesheet that you can paste in the <head> of your email.

 If you inspect the stylesheet, you will notice one or more @font-face rules defining the font, as well as several links to download various formats of the font.

 Now, wherever you need to use the font, just refer to them with the font-family CSS style.

 <p style="font-family: ‘Lobster’, Arial, sans-serif; font-weight: 400;">TEXT</p>

-An alternative option to use web fonts is to use the @import rule rule within your CSS.
-However, using a linked font stylesheet is the most straightforward and has the highest compatibility.
+An alternative option to the use of web fonts is to use the @import rule rule within your CSS.
+However, using a linked font stylesheet is the most straightforward option and has the highest compatibility.